fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 after installing was completed, we can proceed with creating the project.
 So, open your command line program and go on the base directory of your repository and then, by using the `serverless.AspNetCoreMinimalAPI` and the `dotnet new` command:

 ```
-dotnet new serverless.AspNetCoreMinimalAPI
+dotnet new serverless.AspNetCoreMinimalAPI -n myAwesomeLambda
 ```

 the project is now ready.
-In the `Program.cs` you can change the code and implement the API that you need.
-The serverless template creates two specific files:
+Under the folder `src/myAwesomeLambda`, in the `Program.cs`, you'll find all the useful code to run your _Minimal API_.
+Obviuously, you can change the code and implement the API that you need.
+For the purpose of this post, it is useful to look at these two specific files created by the serverless template:

 - `aws-lambda-tools-defaults.json`
 - `serverless.template`

-the `aws-lambda-tools-defaults.json` contains all the deployment info that you can use in command line.
-The `serverless.template`, instead, is the json template that allow the creation of the serverless service by using AWS CloudFormation.
+the `aws-lambda-tools-defaults.json` contains all the deployment info that you can use in command line to deploy the lambda function.
+We'll see the command line istruction later.
+The `serverless.template`, instead, is the json template that allows the creation of the serverless service by using AWS CloudFormation.
 However, in this article we are going to use only the AWS .NET Core CLI.

 As seen in the [previous post](/deploy-net-6-blazor-webassembly-aws-elastic-beanstalk/), we need to use the `buildspec.yml` file to build our solution by using AWS CodePipeline.
 Before we can proceed with the build and deploy command, we need to be sure that all the CLI are correctly installed on build machine.
 To do that, we first need to install the latest dotnet version, and then install, or update, the `Amazon.Lambda.Tools` by using the `dotnet tool update` command, as you can see in the following file `buildspec.yml` file: